eyereasoner/eyelet/README.md

-> At the origin
+> Entwining orig-
-> undergo evolution
+> in with evolution ov-
-> via observership.
+> er observership.

 # eyelet